ycreachcadec/aws_sap_certification/README.md

 - AWS SAM is an extension of AWS CloudFormation, you get the reliable deployment capabilities of AWS CloudFormation
 - You can also use AWS CodeStar to get started with a project structure, code repository, and a CI/CD pipeline that’s automatically configured for you
 - Amazon S3 Select can only retrieve a subset of data using SQL statements
--  tape gateway in AWS Storage Gateway service is primarily used as an archive solution.
+-  tape gateway in AWS Storage Gateway service is primarily used as an archive solution
 - Proxy Protocol, when enabled on the ELB, allows the application server to access the original client IP address even behind the load balancer.
-This is crucial for recording client IPs.
+This is crucial for recording client IPs
 - AWS Data Pipeline to poll for tasks and then performs those tasks using Task Runner
-- AWS Server Migration Service allows you to automate, schedule, and track incremental replications of live server volumes, making it easier for you to coordinate large-scale server migrations.
+- AWS Server Migration Service allows you to automate, schedule, and track incremental replications of live server volumes, making it easier for you to coordinate large-scale server migrations
 - VM Import/Export permet de déployer des VMs on-prem depuis AWS
 - Elastic Cache : If you require data durability, you can enable the Redis append-only file feature (AOF).
 When this feature is enabled, the node writes all of the commands that change cache data to an append-only file.
-When a node is rebooted and the cache engine starts, the AOF is “replayed”; the result is a warm Redis cache with all of the data intact.
+When a node is rebooted and the cache engine starts, the AOF is “replayed”; the result is a warm Redis cache with all of the data intact
 - AWS Config detection -> Event bridge -> lambda
 - ASG health check type can be of type ELB
 - Amazon Redshift workload management (WLM) enables users to flexibly manage priorities within workloads so that short, fast-running queries won’t get stuck in queues behind long-running queries
 - An in-place upgrade involves performing application updates on live Amazon EC2 instances.
-A disposable upgrade, on the other hand, involves rolling out a new set of EC2 instances by terminating older instances.
+A disposable upgrade, on the other hand, involves rolling out a new set of EC2 instances by terminating older instances
-- An Internet gateway is not required to establish a hardware VPN connection.
+- An Internet gateway is not required to establish a hardware VPN connection
-- AWS AppSync is recommended for applications that are written for GraphQL APIs, not REST APIs.
+- AWS AppSync is recommended for applications that are written for GraphQL APIs, not REST APIs
+---
+- Snowball edge : You cannot export data directly from S3 Glacier.
+It should be first restored to S3
+- You can use DataSync to copy data from on-prem over AWS Direct Connect or Internet links to AWS
+- DMS allows you to stream data to Amazon Redshift from any of the supported sources including Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, SAP ASE, and SQL Server
+- Amazon Cognito supports enterprise identity providers such as Microsoft Active Directory using SAML
+- AWS CodePipeline actions occur in a specified order, in serial or in parallel, as determined in the configuration of the stage
+- With AWS IAM Identity Center, you can assign permissions based on the group membership in your IdP’s directory
+- AWS IAM allows you to enable a separate SAML 2.0 or an Open ID Connect (OIDC) IdP for each AWS account you manage and use federated user attributes for access control.
+- For convenience, use Amazon Cognito as your identity broker for almost all web identity federation scenario
+- CloudFront - The proportion of requests that are served from caches to all requests is called the cache hit ratio
+- Solutions to improve your cache hit ratio:
+  - Increase the duration that your objects stay cached in CloudFront edge locations.
+You can configure your origin to add a Cache-Control max-age header to your objects, and specify the longest practical value for max-age.
+The shorter the cache duration, the more frequently CloudFront checks if the object has changed to get the latest version
+  - Configure CloudFront to forward only the query string parameters for which your origin will return unique objects
+  - Configure CloudFront to forward only specific cookies instead of all cookies to your origin.
+Create separate cache behaviors for static and dynamic content, and forward cookies to your origin only for dynamic content
+  - Configure CloudFront to forward and cache objects based on specific headers only instead of forwarding and caching objects based on all headers
+  - Remove Accept-Encoding Header when compression is not needed.
+When you use this configuration, CloudFront removes the header from the cache key and doesn’t include the header in origin requests
+---
+- You can use latency and weighted records in Amazon Route 53 together
+- Step Functions : A workflow is a series of steps, with the output of one step acting as input into the next step (In Step Functions, we refer to the workflow as State machines)
+- EC2ThrottledException est le message d'erreur en limitation d'IP
+- Nom du LLM de AWS : Titan
+- You can only use SCPs if you have enabled all features in your AWS Organization
+- If you are using AWS Managed Microsoft AD Directory, you can share this directory to other VPCs and AWS accounts **within the same Region**
+- CloudFormation : stacksets can be deployed to your entire organization or specific OUs
+- Products created in Service Catalog are **regional**
+- Transit Gateway supports both Static and BGP-based Dynamic VPN connections
+- After you create a set of DHCP options, you can't modify them
+- DHCP option sets for your VPCs -> passer une conf DNS aux VMs
+- AmazonProvidedDNS is an Amazon Route 53 Resolver server, and this option enables DNS for instances that need to communicate over the VPC's Internet gateway.
+- Si le serveur DNS d'une EC2 est on-prem, pour permettre à l'EC2 de résoudre des ressources privées Amazon, définir dans le serveur DNS on-prem forward les requêtes vers un inbound endpoint.
+- Appstream require HTML5.